 I work hard for my money, so I want to enjoy it—but I also want to make sure I am set up for success in the long run.

-DIVERT MY ENERGY TOWARDS WHAT MATTERS MOST
+PRIORITIZE WHAT MATTERS MOST

 The older I get, the more I realize that my life outside of work is just as important, if not more important to me, than work.
 Whenever I get to the end of a year and am thinking about the highlights of my year, it’s always the memories I make with family and friends—whether at home or while traveling—that stand out.
 It’s never the Zoom calls, Slack pings, or even the praise I receive from coworkers after a job well done.